cvensingh/githubPractice/README.md

 # githubPractice
-this is College Assignment purpose
+this is for College Assignment purpose